by Sophia Dutton

 Marketing Manager at Inclusive Recruiting

-Reading all the recent articles, blogs and inspirational quotes posted for this year’s Black History Month has as always been a wonderful opportunity to celebrate black history and learn about the key figures who fought with both their words and actions for real social change and true representation, regardless of their position.
-Hopefully it has helped open eyes to different perspectives and start new conversations.
+This year’s Black History Month has, as always, been a wonderful opportunity to celebrate black history and learn about the key figures who fought with both their words and actions for real social change and true representation, regardless of their position.
+Hopefully it has helped open eyes to different perspectives and started new conversations.
 Personally, it has made me feel more passionate than ever about the importance of diversity and inclusion.

 So what are the key advantages of a diverse leadership team?